yang-hub/nebula-docs/docs-2.0-en/gql-guide/ddl/graph/create.md

 <catalog graph parent and name> ::= [ <catalog object parent reference> ] <graph name>
 ```
-## Considerations
+## Prerequisites

 To create a graph, you must have CREATE privilege in the used schema and READ privilege for the graph type specified by `of graph type`.

-Graphs of the same graph type are stored in different physical locations.
-Even if the graph elements such as nodes or edges in different graphs have the same IDs, they are NOT regarded as the same entity.
+## Effects

 The graph is owned by the user issuing this command.

-(Is this redundant?)
+[Graphs of the same graph type are stored in different physical locations.
+Even if the graph elements such as nodes or edges in different graphs have the same IDs, they are NOT regarded as the same entity.]

 ## Parameters